patrick-han/magic-red/README.md

 # Magic Red
-Magic Red is a cross-platform 3D rendering engine built on top of the Diligent Core library.
+Magic Red is a cross-platform 3D rendering engine built on top of Vulkan.

 # Requirements
 This project requires from you: